nottrobin/robinwinslow.uk/_posts/2012-03-13-css-best-practice-tips.md

 They are useless.
 You get no performance benefit from using IDs, and you confuse yourself by adding more specificity rules that you have to think about (IDs bind harder than classes).
 There is no situation where you use an ID that you could not instead use a class.
 Only use IDs in mark-up to show sections in the document - for # hashtags.
 Never use them for CSS.
-Hello.

 Always make rules as generic as possible
 ===